jbakse/major_studio_1/content/assignment_1/index.md

 ### Deliverables:
 - Document your projects each day and blog about the conceptualization, development and outcome of each.
-Post links to your posts in the 7-in-7 channel on Slack.
+Add links to your posts in your channel on Slack. **Pin your links.**
 - Each day review the work of your classmates and comment on each other's work on Slack.
 - At the end of the project make a post of your reflections on the experience as a whole.